What Type Of Protein Is Best? The Ultimate Protein Powder Guide

-With seemingly endless options on the market, how do you pick a protein powder?
+How do you pick a protein powder with seemingly endless options on the market?
 Are they even different?

 While many protein powders have similarities, you should be aware of some critical points of differentiation before purchasing.